matthewjberger/stateless/README.md

 ## Philosophy

-**State machines should define structure, not behavior.**

-This library provides a declarative DSL for defining state transitions.
-You handle all guards, actions, and business logic in clean, idiomatic Rust wrapper code.
+This library separates state machine structure from behavior.
+The DSL defines valid state transitions, while your wrapper code handles guards, actions, and business logic in idiomatic Rust.

 ## Why Use This?